Ending the HIV Epidemic in King County (EHE)

 Planning Committee and Advisory Groups

-The End the HIV Epidemic initiative will focus on four key strategies:
+The Ending the HIV Epidemic initiative focuses on four key strategies:

 IMAGE SOURCE: HIV.gov

-All meetings are open to the public and you can attend in person or by phone.
-If you would like to participate in EHE planning or have any other questions, please contact Becca Hutcheson by email.
-The EHE Planning Committee and Advisory Groups are all responsible for identifying current gaps in HIV prevention and care services in King County and providing technical input on proposed EHE activities.
+The EHE Planning Committee and Advisory Groups were responsible for identifying gaps in HIV prevention and care services in King County and providing technical input on proposed EHE activities.

 EHE Planning Committee (EPC)

-- Members include representatives with expertise in HIV prevention and care services, health care systems, epidemiology, substance use and other social services, as well as affected community members.
+- Members included representatives with expertise in HIV prevention and care services, health care systems, epidemiology, substance use and other social services, as well as affected community members.

-- This committee develops proposed HIV prevention and care activities for the EHE plan, incorporates feedback from advisory groups and provides concurrence on the final King County plan.
+- This committee developed proposed HIV prevention and care activities for the EHE plan, incorporated feedback from advisory groups and provided concurrence on the final King County plan.

 Community-Based Prevention and Care Advisory Group

-- Members include representatives from community-based organizations and social service providers working on providing services related to HIV prevention and care, housing, substance use, mental health, and affected community members.
+- Members included representatives from community-based organizations and social service providers working on providing services related to HIV prevention and care, housing, substance use, mental health, and affected community members.

-- This group provides technical input on to how to expand access to HIV prevention and care services and how to structure interventions to address social determinants and decrease health disparities.
+- This group provided technical input on to how to expand access to HIV prevention and care services and how to structure interventions to address social determinants and decrease health disparities.

 Healthcare Advisory Group

-- Members include representatives from healthcare organizations, medical providers and payers serving King County.
+- Members included representatives from healthcare organizations, medical providers and payers serving King County.

-- This group provides technical input on how Public Health and healthcare organizations and systems can work togEHEr to expand access to HIV prevention and care services.
+- This group provided technical input on how Public Health and healthcare organizations and systems can work together to expand access to HIV prevention and care services.

 - Epidemiology Review Presentation (February 3, 2020)